-While the Doug Adams Gallery is out of use, we are using our beautiful ground floor window (2465 LeConte Ave.
-Berkeley) to highlight some of the Bay Area's talented artists of color!
+The old Doug Adams Gallery had a beautiful ground floor window, which we used to highlight some of the Bay Area's talented artists of color!
 CARe’s 2020-2021 “in-person” exhibition was on view - from outside! - in the Doug Adams Gallery window from October 2020 through June 2021.
 Art Window has now closed -- a huge thank you to everyone who helped make this strange new exhibition format possible!

 October: Oray Clay